get-convex/workos-convex-nextjs-testbed/README.md

 # Patterns shown

+To use different layout.tsx code, this NExt.js app uses [Route Groups](https://nextjs.org/docs/app/api-reference/file-conventions/route-groups) app/(authenticated) and app/(unauthenticated).

 ### Client-side auth

-[app/page.tsx](./app/page.tsx) shows client-side Convex authentication, similar to what is used in a React SPA.
+[/](https://workos-convex-nextjs-testbed.previews.convex.dev/server) does Convex authentication client-side, similar to what is used in a zero-backend React SPA.

+- [middleware.ts](./middleware.ts) lists '/' as an "unauthenticated path" so AuthKit middleware will allow this route to render for logged-out users.
-- use `<Authenticated>`, `<Unauthenticated>`, and `<AuthLoading>` wrapper component to wait to load content until the Convex client has a JWT
+- app/(unauthenticated)/page.tsx](./app/(unauthenticated)page.tsx) usse `<Authenticated>`, `<Unauthenticated>`, and `<AuthLoading>` wrapper component to load different content and, critically, to wait to load content until the Convex client has a JWT
-- keep the user logged in via the client-side component (`"use client"`) `ConvexClientProvider`, which interfaces with AuthKit hooks to provided updated JWTs.
+- [(unautheniticated)/layout.tsx](<./app/(unauthenticated)/layout.tsx>) renders the client-side component (`"use client"`) `ConvexClientProvider` which interfaces with AuthKit hooks to provided updated JWTs.

 ### Server-rendering data that requires auth

+[/server](https://workos-convex-nextjs-testbed.previews.convex.dev/server) requires auth and renders authenticated content immediately

+- [middleware.ts](./middleware.ts) lists '/server' as an "unauthenticated path" so AuthKit middleware will allow this route to render for logged-out users.
+- app/(unauthenticated)/page.tsx](./app/(unauthenticated)page.tsx) usse `<Authenticated>`, `<Unauthenticated>`, and `<AuthLoading>` wrapper component to load different content and, critically, to wait to load content until the Convex client has a JWT
+- [(unautheniticated)/layout.tsx](<./app/(unauthenticated)/layout.tsx>) renders the client-side component (`"use client"`) `ConvexClientProvider` which interfaces with AuthKit hooks to provided updated JWTs.